-This is the lowest level of remission where you are symptom free but still have inflammation.
-Since symptoms are poorly correlated with disease activity, you should always keep getting your inflammation checked regardless of whether or not you are experiencing symptoms.
+Since symptoms can be poorly correlated with disease activity, you should always keep getting your inflammation checked regardless of whether or not you are experiencing symptoms.

 When you’re in remission because your doctor removed the inflamed part or parts of your bowel.

 If you’re in endoscopic remission, there may still be microscopic inflammation not visible to the eye.

-You’re in deep remission when the doctor takes biopsies during your endoscopy/colonoscopy and those biopsies don’t show any active inflammation under the microscope.
+You’re in histological remission when the doctor takes biopsies during your colonoscopy, sigmoidoscopy, or endoscopy and those biopsies don’t show any active inflammation under the microscope.